Phone numbers

 ODD assessment following ADHD diagnosis

 You may want to take your child to their GP to discuss the symptoms and next steps.
-You can also get in contact with a specialist child and adolescent psychiatrist who will be able to provide an assessment.
+You can also get in contact with a specialist child and adolescent psychiatrist who'll be able to provide an assessment.
 At Priory, we have specialist doctors who are able to complete ADHD and ODD assessments, provide diagnoses and advise on effective support and treatment.

 What to do following an ADHD and ODD diagnosis

-If your child has recently been diagnosed with ADHD and ODD, there are steps that you can follow to support them and your family.
+If your child has recently been diagnosed with ADHD and ODD, there are steps you can follow to support them and your family.

 Learning about ADHD and ODD

 Firstly, it’s important to learn what you can about both ADHD and ODD.
-You can do this by booking an appointment with your child’s doctor to discuss the diagnosis further and to get answers to any questions that you have.
+You can do this by booking an appointment with your child’s doctor to discuss the diagnosis further and get answers to any questions that you have.

 There are useful websites that can provide you with a wealth of information including ADDitude, UKAP and the ADHD Foundation.
-You may also want to attend one of the many support groups available around the country, where you will have the opportunity talk with families, discuss your thoughts and feelings, and learn from others with similar experiences.
+You may also want to attend one of the many support groups available around the country, where you'll have the opportunity talk with families, discuss your thoughts and feelings, and learn from others with similar experiences.

 Understanding treatment options at Priory

-It is recommended that you talk to a doctor about treatment options, which may include medication and therapy.
+It's recommended that you talk to a doctor about treatment options, which may include medication and therapy.
 At Priory, the specialists within our hospitals and wellbeing centres can help you to determine the most effective support for your child.

 We can provide one-to-one therapy sessions, where your child has a safe space to talk, understand more about their thoughts and feelings, and learn strategies for managing their behaviour.

 Family therapy is another option that can be useful.
-Through ongoing discussions, everyone can get a better understanding of the conditions and learn how to best support one another.
+Through ongoing discussions, everyone can get a better understanding of the ADHD and ODD and learn how to best support one another.
 Parents can also access a specialised therapy technique called parent management training.
 These sessions can be valuable when you have a child with ADHD and ODD, as you can learn new ways to respond and positively influence their behaviour.

 Talking about your child’s education